NFTEarth/marketplace-v2/README.md

 # The L2 NFT Markerplace Built For Earthlings

-Buy and Sell NFTs on L2 at NFTEarth!
+Trade NFTs on L2 on NFTEarth!
  <h1 align="center">
 NFTEarth is an opensource L2 NFT marketplace built with Reservoir.
  <p align="center">